Another Brick in the Wall? The Educational Effects of Repurposed Mafia Properties

-Presented at: NWSSDTP conference (Lancaster University, 2024) - AMBS Doctoral Conference (University of Manchester, 2024) - CLEAN Unit (Bocconi University, 2024) - Women in State Capacity Conference (Oxford Martin School, 2025) - AYEM Online Seminars (2025) - scheduled: UniMi-JEM 4th Junior Economics Meeting (2025)
+Presented at: NWSSDTP conference (Lancaster University, 2024) - AMBS Doctoral Conference (University of Manchester, 2024) - CLEAN Unit (Bocconi University, 2024) - Women in State Capacity Conference (Oxford Martin School, 2025) - AYEM Online Seminars (2025) - UniMi-JEM 4th Junior Economics Meeting (2025) - University of Edinburgh - 9th Workshop on the Economics of Organised Crime (2025) - SAEe 2025 (scheduled)

 Download: Accessible upon request